+CHA - AL One Place Birmingham

+Electronic items were then returned after the conclusion of the camp.

 Each Camp HOPE America Affiliate across the U.S. collaborates with a partner camp.
-The trained camp staff members, from a traditional summer camp not focused on children exposed to family violence, supervised all recreational activities.
+The trained camp staff from a traditional camp not focused on children exposed to family violence supervised all recreational activities.
 Camp HOPE America Affiliate staff members and volunteers managed core program activities and other therapeutic components.
-The individualized child centered approach used utilizes a 1:3 ratio.
-There are two counselors per each 6-person HOPE Circle, cabin group.
+The individualized child-centered approach utilizes a 1:3 counselor ratio.
+There are two counselors per each 6-person Hope Circle cabin group.
 Each group is assigned a partner Camp counselor and a Hope counselor.
-Throughout the week, each HOPE Circle participated in the various camp activities together and built relationships within the smaller group instead of simply participating in all activities in a large group.
-Using a traumainformed camper/counselor approach, Camp HOPE focuses on providing affirmation and encouragement including nightly campfires where campers received Character Trait Awards each day from their peers or collegeaged counselors.
-Camp HOPE program activities are site specific but have included rafting, tubing, high and low ropes challenge courses (age specific), horseback riding, arts and crafts, kayaking and canoeing, recreational hiking and field games, skits and camp songs, nightly campfires, journaling, KBAR (kick back and relax) time in the cabins/tents each day with counselors and campers, camp fire group discussions each night (where children are asked the question "Where did you see hope today?"), three family-style meals each day (eating with their own cabin group), and core program activities with the intention of community building.
-Each day at Camp HOPE, there is a positive statement for the day, also known as, "Truth Statements."
-California used a new curriculum while national partners used the previous summer's curriculum.
-Some of the statements included: "My life has purpose," "Painting a new picture," "My voice has power," and "Art is healing."
-By having a positive statement for each day, children had the opportunity to internalize their own uniqueness, personal progress, need for others, future-oriented focus, and perseverance.
-Children do participate in "free play" at Camp HOPE but are never without an adult mentor or collegeaged counselor.
-All electronics including cell phones, laptops, and other devices were collected and turned off when children arrived at camp.
-Electronic items were then returned after the conclusion of the camp.
+Throughout the week, each Hope Circle participates in the various camp activities together and works to build relationships within the smaller group instead of simply participating in all activities in a large group (Gwinn, 2015; Gwinn & Hellman, 2018).

+All counselors and adult staff from local Camp HOPE America programs receive special training in trauma-informed, hope-centered mentoring and support strategies.
+Camp HOPE America refers to the training as "Hope Coach" training and provides practical strategies to encourage and support trauma-impacted youth during the camping week and after they return from camp and engage in monthly program and mentoring activities.
+The host partner camp staff members also receive training in traumainformed, hope-centered work with trauma-impacted youth prior to the start of camp.
+Using a trauma-informed, hope-centered camper/ counselor approach, Camp HOPE America focuses on providing affirmation and encouragement throughout the day, including nightly campfires where campers receive Character Trait Awards each day from the college-aged counselors.
+Camp HOPE America program activities are sitespecific but have included river rafting, wake-boarding, tubing, high and low ropes challenge courses (age specific), horseback riding, arts and crafts, kayaking and canoeing, recreational hiking and field games, skits and camp songs, nightly campfire songs, journaling, KBAR (kick back and relax) time in the cabins/tents each day with counselors and campers, campfire group discussions each night (where children are asked the question "Where did you see hope today?"), three family-style meals each day (eating with their Hope Cirlce), and other relationshiporiented times.

-As Camp Hope America approached the summer of 2021, camp is exactly what all young people needed.
-Camp Hope America were more prepared with necessary Non-Pharmaceutical Interventions (NPIs) and understood they could operate successfully with necessary precautions.
-Camp Hope America was able to lean on national partners at the American Camp Association, Advisory Board Members, and Alliance for Camp Health, Tracey Gaslin, and the global scientific community for guidance.
-With all the knowledge, experience gained from the experiences from the summer of 2020, and evolving new tools (such as affordable testing) designed to keep campers and staff as safe and healthy as possible, Affiliates were able to operate 29 Overnight Camp Sessions and 9 Hybrid Virtual Day camps with a total of 1,495 participants benefiting from programming, care, and curriculum.
-With the utilization of Verizon's funding, Camp HOPE America staff was onsite to provide guidance, support, and technical assistance for 17 of the 29 in-person sessions in 11 different states.
+CHA - CT Safe Futures

+Camp HOPE America creates a curriculum which includes a positive truth statement each day that the campers memorize.
+Some of the statements in the past have included: "My dreams are mine," "Art is healing," "I create my future," "Tomorrow is a new day," "I have a hope story," "My pain can fuel my purpose," "Where I focus, I will go."
+The curriculum also includes a biographical story of a "Hope Hero" - someone who has overcome similar trauma or adversity as the children at camp.
+By associating a truth statement with a Hope Hero, children can internalize their own uniqueness, personal progress, need for others, future-oriented focus, and perseverance.
+And children can relate their experience to an adult or youth with a similar story to their own.

+Camp HOPE America gained national recognition by receiving the 2022 Outstanding Youth Initiative of the Year by Domestic Shelters.org for our excellence in serving youth impacted by domestic violence and was recognized by the National Summer Learning Association as a Summer Learning Champion and featured at their National Youth Leadership Institute.
+With all the knowledge and experience gained from the previous summer, 2022 Camp HOPE America affiliates were prepared to have one of their most important and anticipated summers ever.
+Camp HOPE America was represented in 18+ states across the U.S. and Affiliates were able to operate 60 sessions of camp with children benefiting from programming, care, and curriculum.